 Soul Eater: Maka.
 She's the only one of the three main meisters who's practical, mature and focused.
 Black Star is incredibly arrogant, self centered, obnoxious and loud, while Kid is an obsessive freak about everything being symmetrical.
 Among the staff, Yumi counts as a sensible voice amongst her rather more eccentric colleagues, especiallyLord Death.

 Some would say that Seras Victoria is one of these as well.

 Marcille from Delicious in Dungeon is the only one to point out how outlandish or dangerous Laios and Senshi's plans are.
 Chilchuck feels the same way, but is more resigned and goes along with it.

 Mazinger Z: Professor Yumi, Shiro and sometimes Boss alternated in filling the role.
 The first one was the director of a research lab where Mad Scientists (the funny version) and Hotblooded, hardheaded teenagers ran around.
 The second one was KoujiKabuto little brother, and often showed more brains than his rash, loudmouthed, tactless older brother.
 And Boss... well, even though he was Plucky Comic Relief, often he was the one had to talk Kouji or Sayaka into reason.

-A serious example happened in episode 7: while Sayaka was going through a Heroic BSOD and losing her will to fight, and Kouji was playing Achilles in His Tent, Boss was trying to remember them over and again there WAS one Mechanical Beast coming, and all of them would die if they didn't fight back!
-Later Kouji and Sayaka were apologizing at each other and Shiro noted boss was the only was right in that situation with his head on straight.
+A more serious example happened in episode 7: while Sayaka was going through a Heroic BSoD, thus losing her will to fight, and Kouji was playing Achilles in His Tent, Boss was trying to remind them repeatedly a Mechanical Beast was coming and all of them would die if they didn't fight back!
+Later, as Kouji and Sayaka were apologizing to each other, Shiro noted boss was the only one in that situation with his head on straight.